jimpil/jedi-time/README.md

 - `(d/datafy x)` turns those 13 types into Clojure maps, and `jdt/undatafy` turns those (or meta-less mirrors of them) back into the right Java object.

 - These maps can be navigated (via `d/nav`) in ways that reflect the inner structure of the underlying Java objects.

+- These maps make themselves useful by wrapping some of functionality of the underlying Java objects (formatting, shifting, comparing etc).

 - Some extra navigation capabilities exist (beyond the contained keys).

 - Some parsing helpers exist in `jedi-time.parse`.

+- Reflection-free

 ## License